 Do they sugarcoat things?

 One of our childcare providers was a VERY nice young mother.
-Her and I got along great, but I think she struggled with confrontation.

 I think she was probably hoping it would work out, and I am sure she didn’t want to worry me.